-Taking an effective project brief can be critical to the success of a project.
-Yet it is often either neglected or completed then ignored for the remainder of the project.
+Taking an effective project brief is critical to the success of a project.
+Yet it is often either neglected, or completed then ignored for the remainder of the project.

-Great project briefs should be agreed by all parties at the outset of the project and regularly reviewed and updated throughout the project.
-They keep a project focused on clear definable outcomes and can be used to encourage buy-in from third party stakeholder and supporters.
+Project briefs should be agreed by all parties at the outset of the project, and regularly reviewed and updated throughout the course of the project.
+They keep a project focused on clear definable outcomes and can be used to encourage buy-in from third-party stakeholders and supporters.

-Revisiting the brief at key stages ensures that the building which is eventually delivered meets the client’s requirements.
+Revisiting the brief at key stages ensures that the building project that is eventually delivered meets the client’s requirements.
 This is particularly relevant on long, complex projects.

-The project brief is also a great tool to measure the success of the project at various stages and at its close, and also hone the project process for future projects.
+The project brief is also a great tool to use to measure success at various stages and at the close of the project, and also to hone the process for future projects.